Kathyrn Murphy-Judy, Ph.D.

 Richmond, VA 23284-2021

-In addition to being a teaching assistant and associate at Colorado State University and the University of Minnesota , Dr. Murphy-Judy has been a professor at the University of Arizona , the University of Saint Thomas (MN), and Carnegie Mellon University.
-She was also a lectrice at the Université de Pau et des pays de l'Adour.
-Murphy-Judy has led a group from Minnesota Studies in International Development to Morocco and had a Fulbright to write TELL policy for the Ministerio de Educación in Colombia , S.A.
+Dr. Murphy-Judy been at VCU since 1994.
+She has held teaching positions at the University of Arizona, the University of Saint Thomas (MN), and Carnegie Mellon University.
+She was also lectrice at the Université de Pau et des pays de l’Adour in France.
+Murphy-Judy led a group from Minnesota Studies in International Development to Morocco and wrote education policy for Colombia, S.A., as part of the Fulbright Scholar program.